 How To Prepare

 No special preparation is required before having this test.
-Tell your doctor if you have recently taken antibiotics, traveled out of the country, or had a recent test with contrast material.
+Tell your doctor if you have recently taken antibiotics, traveled out of the country, or had a recent test with contrast material, such as a barium swallow or a barium enema.

 Talk to your doctor about any concerns you have regarding the need for the test, its risks, how it will be done, or what the results will mean.
 To help you understand the importance of this test, fill out the medical test information form(What is a PDF document?).